 - Treatment involves medicines such as steroids, immune system suppressants or anti-inflammatories.

 What is sarcoidosis?

-Sarcoidosis is a disease in which inflamed immune cells cluster together to form tiny lumps, in different parts of your body.
+Sarcoidosis is an inflammatory disease in which cells from the immune system cluster together to form tiny lumps in different parts of the body.
 These are known as sarcoid granulomas.
-They usually occur in the lungs and nearby lymph nodes.
+They usually occur in the lungs and nearby lymph nodes but can occur anywhere in the body.
 They are not cancerous.

 If you do have symptoms, you might:

 - have swollen lymph nodes in your chest, neck, chin, armpits or groin

 - have a rash made of small, itchy or painful bumps on the head, neck or legs